 - Loosen refrigerant lines and create an expensive refrigerant leak.

 - Make your air conditioner sink even more.

 - Eventually wear out your air conditioner much sooner.

 How to Level an Air Conditioner Pad

 Leveling an air conditioner pad takes expertise.
-It’s usually not a job you’ll want to tackle on your own, because your air conditioner might need to be temporarily disconnected.
-This requires the assistance of a certified HVAC technician.
+It’s typically not a job you’ll want to tackle on your own, since your air conditioner might need to be temporarily disconnected.
+This requires the help of a certified HVAC technician.

-If you’re worried your air conditioner is sinking and causing problems, give Bishop Heating & Air Conditioning a call at 760-784-9034.
-We’ll inspect your air conditioner for any damage and then determine the best way to level it.
+If you think your air conditioner is sinking and causing problems, give Bishop Heating & Air Conditioning a call at 760-784-9034.
+We’ll check your air conditioner for any damage and then determine the best way to level it.